 Restricted Raw Water Flow

-See our Cooling System Diagnosis Center for raw water diagnostics.
+See the Cooling System Diagnosis Center for raw-water diagnostic crossover.

 Oil Contamination from Turbo